Product

 Top 4 Accounts Receivable Challenges and How to Overcome Them

 Proper accounts receivable management is vital if you want to operate a healthy business.
-It doesn’t matter how much in sales you generate if you never collect on your invoices, or if you keep losing vital invoices you are meant to collect on.
-While it may not be the most exciting part of your business, good accounts receivable (A/R) practices will make your other business operations much smoother.
+It doesn’t matter how much revenue you generate if you never collect on your invoices, or if you keep losing vital invoices you are meant to collect on.
+Optimizing and improving your accounts receivable (A/R) practices will also make your other business operations run much more smoothly.

 Challenge 1: Late payments